 Regarding the T{max} reproduction in Sect.
-4.1, Silva et al. (2022), who compared monthly T{max} values from six historical runs from different GCM-RCM combinations from CORDEX-CORE with ERA5 as reference for the Pantanal region for the period April - October between 1981 and 2005, found temporal, area averaged correlation values between 0.42 and 0.67.
-This is distinctly less than in our case.
-The different RCM forcings and focus on different period and region must be considered though.
-As for the bias values (Table 1), in previous studies, a negative bias of daily T{max} was found for the Central European region (Nikulin et al., 2011; Plavcová and Kyselý, 2011).
-Here, we found both, positive and negative bias, depending on the RCM.
+4.1, Silva et al. (2022), who compared monthly T{max} values from six historical runs of different GCM-RCM combinations from CORDEX-CORE (with ERA5 used as a reference) for the Pantanal region for the period April-October between 1981 and 2005, found temporally and area-averaged correlation values of between 0.42 and 0.67.
+These are distinctly less than those seen in our case.
+The different RCM forcings and the focus on a different period and region must be considered though.
+As for the bias values (Table 1), in previous studies, a negative bias in the daily T{max} was found for the Central European region (Nikulin et al., 2011; Plavcová and Kyselý, 2011).
+Here, we found both positive and negative bias, depending on the RCM.

 Regarding the heat wave characteristics (Sect.
-4.3), there are different reasons discussed in the literature for the over and underestimation by the models.
-Lhotka et al. (2018b) assume that the overestimation of heat wave frequency and duration of major heat waves is related to the large-scale circulation and soil moisture depletion.
-Underestimation of these events, on the other hand, is associated with too-moist summertime conditions.
-Vautard et al. (2013), who, like in this study, also found that simulated heat waves from the EURO-CORDEX RCMs were too long and intense (not the case for REMO here), attribute this to biases in the modeled temperature.
+4.3), different reasons for the over- and underestimation by the models have been discussed in the literature.
+Lhotka et al. (2018b) assume that the overestimation of the heat wave frequency and duration of major heat waves is related to large-scale circulation and soil moisture depletion.
+The underestimation of these events, on the other hand, is associated with too-moist summertime conditions.
+Vautard et al. (2013) who, like in the present study, found that simulated heat waves from the EURO-CORDEX RCMs were too long and intense (which was not the case for REMO here), attribute this to biases in the modeled temperature.
 They state that there "is no clear explanation" for these biases.
-They suspect that overestimation of heat waves is connected to the combination of anticyclonic weather and amplifying land-atmosphere feedback.
-Exaggeration of land-atmosphere feedback could lead to asymmetry and skewness in the temperature distribution

-(Jaeger and Seneviratne, 2011), which can stretch temperature values at the extremes and in turn induce higher amplitudes and durations of events.
-It must be noted that they used the daily mean instead of maximum temperature for their heat wave definition.
-Lhotka and Kyselý (2015a) also go in the direction of land-atmosphere feedback, since they found a connection between heat wave intensity and precipitation during and before these events.
-Vautard et al. (2013) further found that coarser resolution lead to very persistent heat waves.
-This is also how it looks here at first, if only the WRF@5 km run is compared with the EURO-CORDEX RCMs.
-The WRF@15 km run shows that this cannot be related to resolution, but to setting effects, since it is coarser then the EURO-CORDEX runs.
-It must be noted that the resolution differences in Vautard et al. (2013) (50 km vs. 12.5 km) were much more distinct than in our case.
-According to Plavcová and Kyselý (2019), an overestimation of circulation super types persistence may contribute to the development of too-long heat waves in some simulations.
-From an overall perspective, the heat wave characteristics, especially frequency and mean duration, are generally quite well captured in terms of spatiotemporal mean values (Table 3 - 5).
-Lin et al. (2022) came to similar findings, even though they used different heat wave metrics.
+They suspect that the overestimation of heat waves is connected to a combination of anticyclonic weather and amplifying land-atmosphere feedback.
+Exaggeration of the land-atmosphere feedback could lead to asymmetry and skewness in the temperature distribution (Jaeger and Seneviratne, 2011), which could stretch temperature values at the extremes and in turn induce higher amplitudes and durations of events.
+It must be noted that they used the daily mean instead of the maximum temperature for their heat wave definition.
+Lhotka and Kyselý (2015b) also go in the direction of the land-atmosphere feedback, since they found a connection between heat wave intensity and precipitation during and before these events.
+Vautard et al. (2013) further found that a coarser resolution led to very persistent heat waves.
+This is also how it looks if only the WRF@5 km run is compared with the EURO-CORDEX RCMs in the present work.
+The WRF@15 km run shows that this is related not to the resolution but to setting effects, since it is coarser then the EURO-CORDEX runs.
+It must be noted that the resolution differences in Vautard et al. (2013) (50 vs. 12.5 km) were much more distinct than in our case.
+According to Plavcová and Kyselý (2019), an overestimation of circulation supertype persistence may contribute to the development of heat waves that are too long in some simulations.
+From an overall perspective, the heat wave characteristics, especially frequency and mean duration, are generally quite well captured in terms of spatiotemporal mean values (Tables 3-5).
+Lin et al. (2022) obtained similar findings, even though they used different heat wave metrics.